-Below is a photoshop mockup representing the two identical 1955 356 Porsche Continental Carreras that have been envisioned and articulated by Eric Green, are being built by Intermeccanica, and will be finished by the legendary QC, then driven across the county as a conceptual art piece documented by Animal Media in honor of our fathers.
+Below is a photoshop mockup representing the two identical 1955 356 Porsche Continental Carreras that have been envisioned and articulated by Eric Green and will be finished by the legendary QC and DK, then driven across the county as a conceptual art piece documented by Animal Media in honor of our fathers.

 The actual car on November 15th 2017 in Ventura, California

 The color of the bodies will be quantum green, which is a metalized custom version of the 1954 Porsche color radium green.
 The cars will have full 911 disk brakes, rack and pinion steering, and be powered by air-cooled 142 h.p. horizontally opposed 4s, similar to the 2-liter Carrera engine, sounding like a racing 1960 718 Porsche Spyder.

 1963 (the year the lovely unrivaled Cleopatra VW bug was born) father and son in Middletown, Ohio for just the one year away from the north country: